 Many companies and individuals keep valuable information in Excel spreadsheets.
 Suddenly realizing you have deleted or lost an important Excel file when it’s needed for a meeting can pose a huge problem.
 Don’t worry.
 We are going to show you multiple ways to recover deleted Excel files on a Windows computer.

-How to Recover a Deleted Excel Document on Windows
+How to Recover Deleted Excel Files on Windows 10/11

-Method 1: Restore a deleted Excel file from the Recycle Bin
+Method 2: Restore a Deleted Excel File from the Recycle Bin

-- Open the Recycle Bin by clicking on its icon.
+- Open the Recycle Bin by clicking on its icon on your Desktop.

 - Select the files you want to recover from the list of available items.